trancongbao/trancongbao.github.io/Software_Decomposition.md

 #### Code can be separated into multiple repositories

-Processes in multi-process architecture tend to be distributed services.
+Processes in multiprocess architecture tend to be distributed services.
 And distributed-services architecture almost always comes hand-in-hand with multi-databases architecture and multi-repo versioning strategy.
 This is often called microservice architecture.

 ## What are the potential benefits of decomposition?